Endometriosis

 • Advise that there is limited evidence for the effectiveness of other complementary/alternative approaches in pain management.

-Dietary approaches
+Dietary approaches1

 • Examples: FODMAP diet, dietary supplements such as fish oil and vitamin D.